-- A. The student locates on a map and describes the following civilizations: Ancestral Pueblo, Hopewell, Aztec, Maya, and Inca.
-H - B. The student describes the indigenous peoples and their lifestyles in the millennia and centuries prior to European arrival.
+- B. The student describes the indigenous peoples and their lifestyles in the millennia and centuries prior to European arrival.
 H - C. The student names one historical or present Native American tribe from each American region.
 H - D. The student describes the similarities and differences between historical Native American tribes from two different American regions, including their lifestyles, warfare, and art.
-HCE - E. The student describes the lifestyle, traditional warfare, and culture of a historical or present Native American tribe from South Dakota, including but not limited to the Mandan, Sahnish (Arikara), Cheyenne, Crow, Hidatsa, Naishan Dene (Kiowa Apache), Eastern Shoshone, Arapaho, and Lakota.
+HCE - E. The student describes the lifestyle, traditional warfare, and culture of a historical or present Native American tribe from South Dakota, including but not limited to the Mandan, Arikara, Cheyenne, Crow, Hidatsa, Naishan Dene (Kiowa Apache), Eastern Shoshone, Arapaho, and Lakota.
 HCE - F. The student describes history and major cultural elements of the Oceti Sakowin Oyate (including select standards from Oceti Sakowin Essential Understandings 1-5 and 7), including the meaning of kinship, the creation story, traditional warfare, important symbols, celebrations, music, artwork, celebrations, honoring, ceremony, and powwow (wacipi).
 HCE - G. The student explains the meaning and historical significance of the following terms and topics: land bridge, indigenous, immigrant, urban, suburban, and rural.
 HG